Never shoot in portrait mode.

 As you move or pan your smartphone, your video will keep adjusting the exposure and focusing on different objects.
 That means, the video will be light and dark and the focus can move in and out.

-Set the focus to the farthest point you want to capture and adjust the exposure to produce the most balanced amount of light.
-(Check your phone's camera app to find out how to do this).
+Focus on the farthest point you want to capture and adjust the exposure for the most balanced amount of light.
+(Check your phone's camera app to find out how).

 Limit the length of your recordings.